End of an Epic

 Hannibal would have seen this Doric style Greek temple in the old quarter of Tarento

-Tarento's surprises kept coming.
-When we ventured into the newer part of town across the bridge, we found a swanky pedestrianised promenade lined with smart shops and busy with relatively wealthy looking locals promenading around.
-A pretty place with well kept buidlings, plazas with palm trees and only across a small bridge from the neglected old town.
+Taranto's surprises kept coming.
+When we ventured into the newer part of town across the bridge, we found a swanky, pedestrianised promenade lined with smart shops and busy with relatively wealthy looking locals promenading around.
+A pretty place with well kept buildings, plazas with palm trees and only across a small bridge from the neglected old town.
 There is even rare archaeological evidence of Hannibal's presence: difficult to see under a fogged-up, perspex covering alongside a cafe, there's a section of what is thought to be part of a wall built by Hannibal's forces when they occupied the place.
 There is also a good archaeological museum with lots of quality Roman remains including armour, jewellry and mosaics.

 Under perspex in the main square in Tarento, the remains of a fortess wall possibly built by Hannibal